erizov/Professor/semester_04/lecture_14_security_patterns/authentication/school.en.md

 ## Simple Explanation

-Authentication is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Authentication is an algorithm used to solve specific problems in computer science.

 ## Where It's Used